PROJECT INFORMATION

 Project Overview

-The study will evaluate methods to reduce winter-time traffic congestion for all users on SR-190 as identified by the Utah Legislature in Senate Bill 2 (2023).
-Senate Bill 2 appropriates funds to “provide enhanced bus service, tolling, a mobility hub, and resort bus stops for Big and Little Cottonwood Canyons.”
+SB 2 specifies and directs UDOT to use certain legislature-allocated funds to “provide enhanced bus service, tolling, a mobility hub, and resort bus stops for Big and Little Cottonwood Canyons.”

 For more information or to sign up for study updates, contact the project team at (801) 477-6410 or email bccstudy@utah.gov with “Updates” in the subject line.